HansonStudio/HansonExtension/README.md

 # HansonExtensionKit

-a collection of common extension function in Swift. if you get error in HansonExtensionPlayground, please select HansonExtensionKit  scheme and build with Simulator
+a collection of common extension function in Swift. if you get error in HansonExtensionPlayground, please select HansonExtensionKit  target in Pods project and cmd+B

 ## Example